 Sprinkle diatomaceous earth (DE) around the base of the plants that slugs love the best.
 It will cut up their soft bodies when they slink across it, killing them.

-Table salt may work to kill slugs by dehydrating them, and drying out their bodies.
-Simply sprinkle it directly on the slugs.
+Since salt is naturally dehydrating, it will kill slugs very quickly by drying out their bodies.
+Simply sprinkle it directly on them.

 Choose Slug Resistant Plants

 Though it can seem like slugs will eat anything and everything, there are actually many types of plants they don’t like.
-Some may even be considered slug repellent plants.
+So you can grow these in areas that are plagued by recurring infestations.

 How To Prevent Slugs In Your Garden